Frank Sinatra

-Francis Albert Sinatra (/sᵻˈnɑːtrə/; December 12, 1915 – May 14, 1998) was an American singer and actor.
-Nicknamed the "Chairman of the Board" and "Ol' Blue Eyes", he is regarded as one of the most popular entertainers of the 20th century.
-Sinatra is among the world's best-selling music artists, with an estimated 150 million record sales globally.
+Francis Albert Sinatra (/sᵻˈnɑːtrə/; December 12, 1915 – May 14, 1998) was an American singer, conductor, and actor.
+Nicknamed the "Chairman of the Board" and "Ol' Blue Eyes", he is regarded as one of the most influential entertainers of the 20th century.

-Born to Italian immigrants in Hoboken, New Jersey, Sinatra began his musical career in the swing era and was influenced by the easy-listening vocal style of Bing Crosby.
-He joined the Harry James band as the vocalist in 1939 before finding success as a solo artist after signing with Columbia Records four years later, becoming the idol of the "bobby soxers".
+Born to Italian immigrants in Hoboken, New Jersey, Sinatra began his musical career in the swing era.
+He joined the Harry James band as the vocalist in 1939 before signing with Columbia Records four years later and becoming the idol of the "bobby soxers".
 In 1946, Sinatra released his debut album, The Voice of Frank Sinatra.
 He then signed with Capitol Records and released several albums with arrangements by Nelson Riddle, notably In the Wee Small Hours (1955) and Songs for Swingin' Lovers!
 (1956).
 In 1960, Sinatra left Capitol Records to start his own record label, Reprise Records, releasing a string of successful albums.
 He collaborated with Count Basie on Sinatra-Basie: An Historic Musical First (1962) and It Might as Well Be Swing (1964).
 In 1965, he recorded September of My Years and starred in the Emmy-winning television special Frank Sinatra: A Man and His Music.

-After releasing Sinatra at the Sands the following year, Sinatra recorded one of his most famous collaborations with Tom Jobim, Francis Albert Sinatra & Antonio Carlos Jobim.
+After releasing Sinatra at the Sands in 1966, Sinatra recorded one of his most famous collaborations with Tom Jobim, Francis Albert Sinatra & Antonio Carlos Jobim.
 It was followed by 1968's Francis A. & Edward K. with Duke Ellington.
 Sinatra retired in 1971 following the release of "My Way" but came out of retirement two years later.
 He recorded several albums and released "New York, New York" in 1980.
+Sinatra is among the world's best-selling music artists, with an estimated 150 million record sales globally.